vvalentinov/CSharpConsole/src/Basic/TemperatureConverter/README.md

-# Temperature Converter
+# 🌡️ Temperature Converter

-The Temperature Converter is a simple C# console application that allows users to convert temperatures between Celsius, Fahrenheit, and Kelvin.
-The program prompts the user to select a conversion type, enter a temperature value, and then displays the converted result.
+Welcome to the **Temperature Converter Console Application**!
+This beginner-friendly C# project allows users to convert temperature values between Celsius, Fahrenheit, and Kelvin using a simple and interactive console interface.

-## Features
+## 📚 Features

-- Provides user-friendly prompts and error messages.
-- Converts temperatures between Celsius, Fahrenheit, and Kelvin.
+1. **Conversion Options**:
+    - Celsius to Fahrenheit
+    - Celsius to Kelvin
+    - Fahrenheit to Celsius
+    - Fahrenheit to Kelvin
+    - Kelvin to Celsius
+    - Kelvin to Fahrenheit
+2. **Validation**:
-- Ensures valid input for both the conversion type and the temperature value.
+    - Ensures the user inputs valid options for the converter type.

-## Temperature Conversion Methods

-The following conversion methods are available:

-1. Celsius to Fahrenheit: F = (C × 1.8) + 32
-2. Celsius to Kelvin: K = C + 273.15
-3. Fahrenheit to Celsius: C = (F - 32) × (5 / 9)
-4. Fahrenheit to Kelvin: K = (F - 32) × (5 / 9) + 273.15
-5. Kelvin to Celsius: C = K - 273.15
-6. Kelvin to Fahrenheit: F = (K - 273.15) × 1.8 + 32
+    - Validates that the temperature input is a valid numerical value.
+3. **Dynamic Console Output**
+    - Custom error messages for invalid inputs.
+    - Clear prompts and instructions for user interaction.
+4. **Separation of Concerns**
+    - The project is divided into distinct static classes (```Converter``` and ```ConsolePrinter```) to improve code organization and reusability.